 - a.
 In the Automation tab, click Add Automation and select either Scripted GUI or API.
-For user interface details, see "Script Launch Pane" below. - b.
+For user interface details, see "Script Launch Pane" on next page. - b.
 Click Launch to launch UFT or HP Service Test.
 Work with an automation engineer to create the script (content) in the testing tool.